This article has links to products and services we love, which we may make commission from.

 Scotland truly is a ‘four seasons in one day’ country.

-You need to think about layers that are easy to remove when the weather turns from rain to blazing sun.
+You need to consider layers that are easy to remove when the weather turns from rain to blazing sun.

 Make sure you have the correct footwear for your trip.

-If you plan to do any hillwalking, ensure that you have sturdy boots, even in the summer.
+If you plan to do any hillwalking, ensure you have sturdy boots, even in the summer.

 Walking up a mountain in trainers is asking for trouble.

-The weather in the mountains can change in a blink of an eye.
+The weather in the mountains can change in the blink of an eye.

 So make sure you are prepared for the sun at the bottom and snow at the top.